matisboualam/pycopo-doc-web/source/index.md

 ## Example

-A complete Jupyter Notebook illustrating the range capacity and usage of the Pycopo modules.
+A Jupyter Notebook illustrating the calibration of a Composite.

 ```{toctree}